raywenderlich/sc_perfect/For-Instructor/part1-getting-started.markdown

 I'm on a Mac, and I already have Swift 3 installed, so let's start by creating a command-line Swift app, that we'll eventually import Perfect into.

-To do this, I'll make a directory called "til", because that's the name of the project we'll be building in this screencast series.
+To do this, I'll make a directory called "hello-perfect", because that's the name of the project we'll be building in this screencast series.
 Then, I'll use Swift package manager to initialize a new package of type executable.
 I'll then use Swift package manager to generate an Xcode project, because I prefer to use Xcode as my IDE.
 I'll then open up the generated project, switch to the second target, and build and run.

 ```
-mkdir til
+mkdir hello-perfect
-cd til
+cd hello-perfect
 swift package init --type executable
 swift package generate-xcodeproj
-open ./til.xcodeproj/
+open ./hello-perfect.xcodeproj/
 ```

 If I look at the console, I see that it printed Hello World.
 This is because main.swift contains a print statement for Hello World.